 At one a day we need about 180 onions to see us through.
 And then we also use onions in the rest of the year as well, but probably only half that number.
-So I think I’m looking at something like 270 onions that I need to grow to see us through the year with onions.
+So I think I’m looking at 270 onions that I need to grow to see us through the year.
 And although we’ve got the luxury of plenty of space here that still takes up quite a lot of bed space in the garden.

 Adapting your diet

 With things like potatoes, we grow them but store very few of them as once they have run out we move onto the other root vegetables.
 Root veg that will store in the ground over winter like parsnips, celeriac, carrots, swede, and root parsley.
 We tried root parsley for the first time last year and really like it.

 We’ve adapted what we think of as some of our staples to fit in with what can easily be stored in the ground.
 For us it means that we have to grow fewer of potatoes and have fewer storage issues.
 Once the potatoes are harvested, they need to be stored somewhere.
 The ability to store carbohydrate rich root vegetables in the ground is an absolute bonus for me.

 How to store your harvests

 Leading on from that you’ll also need to think about your storage options.
 How are you going to store all the produce that you’re growing?